JDonnellyCodeInstitute/weather/README.md

 ## Bugs

   - FIXED: Wind and humidity icons pushing each other out of UI area when clicked on, fixed with media query
+  - FIXED: Incorrect selector used for table of data event listener causing the whole body to be hidden

 ## Testing